johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-dlp-purview-configuration.md

 ## Delete the configuration policy with the Purview DLP policies

-If you’re an admin you can delete the configuration policy that was deployed to users or uncheck the “Block set domains” box.
+If you’re an admin, you can delete the configuration policy that was deployed to users or uncheck the “Block set domains” box.

 ### To delete the configuration policy: